Adopt a Spot and clean your community!

 Take pictures of your team working in “your” spot.
 Everyone loves to see themselves and their friends in action.
 It’s a great way to build a sense of belonging and community.
 Create a unique hashtag or social media page for your photos.

-You never know what strange and unexpected items a litter pick-up will uncover.
+You never know what strange or unexpected items a litter pick-up may uncover.
 Keep a “treasures” list and read the list periodically.
 Being a litter-buster has a fun side!